Cyprus seeks distance from Greek euro drama

 “We hope that there will be no problems in Greece,” said Chrystalla Georghadji, the governor of the Central Bank of Cyprus.
 “But if there are any problems, the banks here are ring-fenced.”

-Yet the island, just 100 kilometers from war-torn Syria and far from central Europe, remains vulnerable.
+Yet the island, just 100 kilometres from war-torn Syria and far from central Europe, remains vulnerable.

 Cyprus has been divided since a brief coup in Nicosia triggered by colonels then ruling Greece prompted a Turkish invasion 40 years ago to protect Turkish Cypriots in the north of the island.
 A diplomatic drive to reunite the country before it joined the EU in 2004 foundered when Greek Cypriots rejected a U.N.-brokered peace plan in a referendum.